Indiaartsummit.com is no longer available here. Please visit indiaartfair.in instead.

 Vasudeo S. Gaitonde

 He's credited with pioneering India's abstract art.
+Take Bollywood Story as an example, an online slot that offers users a traditional slot game experience with a fresh Indian theme and design in which you can enjoy the art.
 He was one of the very few Indian artists who engineered artistic reinvention in India, immediately after the country became independent.